fire78625/AI_packing/README.md

 #### Training steps:

-If anaconda and others packages install completely, you can type "jupter notebook" command in command line.
+If anaconda and others packages install completely, you can type "jupyter notebook" command in command line.
 The next steps will process in jupter notebook.

+Notice we set default asm files in 'asm' directory, byte files in 'byte' directory, and binary files in 'bin' directory

+If you want to change the target directory, please modify corresponding code parameters

 (1) Feature generate stage [File format: csv]